 Stay Wild has raised thousands of pounds in support of the work Trees for Life undertake and HAGGiS travellers have planted hundreds of trees in the dedicated 'HAGGiS Grove'.

-Trees For Life has, so far, planted more than one million trees in the Caledonian Forest, and is working to double that by 2017.
 Through the Stay Wild program, HAGGiS is offering travellers the chance to sponsor, or plant their tree.
 The trees are planted in a special HAGGiS Grove set-aside especially for HAGGiS travellers.

 Many HAGGiS trips include meeting with a ranger in the forest and working with them to clear invasive species, repair infrastructure or plant trees in the HAGGiS Grove.
 Travellers who do not visit the forest as part of their trip can dedicate a tree, which allows them to have a tree planted in the HAGGiS Grove by Trees for Life on their behalf.